OpsHubProduct/OIM-Documentation/docs/connectors/servicenow-quick-connect.md

 ### Configure Additional Metadata for Specific Use Cases

-This section explains how to provide additional metadata in your API configurations when using **ServiceNow Quick Connect** as the target.
-Use these options whenever your API structure or field names differ from the default expectations.
+This will help you to provide additional metadata in your API configurations whenever your API structure or field names differ from the default expectations.

 #### 1. Configure Date Format
-If your API uses a custom **date-time format**, you can specify it directly in the API configuration:
+If your API uses a custom **date-time format** then the default one, you can specify it directly in the JSON configuration:

 * Go to the relevant API section (**Create**, **Update**).
 * Under `additionalMeta`, add the required date-time format using the key `dateFormat`.

-#### 2. Configure Internal ID Field for Create API
+#### 2. Configure Entity's Internal ID Field for Create API
 If the entity creation response provides the **entity ID** in a field other than `sys_id`:
 * In the **Create API** details, go to `additionalMeta`.
-* Set the key `entityInternalIdFieldNameInResponse` to the correct field name.
+* Set the key `entityInternalIdFieldNameInResponse` to the correct field name, in which actual ID is coming.

-#### 3. Configure Internal ID Field for Update API
+#### 3. Configure Entity's Internal ID Field for Update API
 If your **Update API** request body expects an **entity ID** field that is not default `sys_id`:

 * In the **Update API** details, go to `additionalMeta`.
-* Set the key `entityInternalIdFieldNameInRequest` to the required field name.
+* Set the key `entityInternalIdFieldNameInRequest` to the required field name, in which actual ID will be going.

 #### 4. Pass Entity ID in Request Body
-If the **entity’s ID** must be included inside the **request body** (not as a path or query parameter):
+If the **entity’s ID** must be included inside the **request body** (not as a URL path or query parameter):

 * Set `passIdInBody: true` in the respective API configuration.
-* Do this for each API where the ID needs to be part of the payload.
+* Do this for each API where the ID needs to be part of the payload, for an example for Transition APIs as mentioned below.

 #### 5. Configure Transition APIs
 If your workflows use **custom transition APIs**: